 |Provide a working washer/dryer.||No|

 Remember, just because single-family rental properties aren’t addressed at the state level, it doesn’t mean they’re not addressed at the local level.
 Check with your local government regarding additional landlord/tenant responsibilities.

+Landlords are also responsible for any public areas of the building which is covered under the warranty of habitability.

 Landlords of multi-family units are only required to mitigate lead paint if children aged six or younger reside in the rental unit with lead paint or in one of the rental units of an affected property.